opencog/atomspace/opencog/query/README.md

 5. Acceptance of a proposed grounding is done by by means of callbacks, in the `class PatternMatchCallback` structure.
-These include callbacks that can accept or reject a Node or Link match, a callback that is called before a Link match is even started, a calllback to accept or reject a single grounded clause, etc. See the file `PatternMatchCallback.h` for details.
+These include callbacks that can accept or reject a Node or Link match, a callback that is called before a Link match is even started, a callback to accept or reject a single grounded clause, etc. See the file `PatternMatchCallback.h` for details.
 The `DefaultPatternMatchCB` provides a very reasonable set of default callbacks that work